AllenInstitute/np_services/README.md

 Each component is a noun: a thing which possesses functions such as `initialize()`, `start()`, `stop()`.

-In object-oriented programming, these nouns are implemented as *classes*, from which *objects* are created - objects contain data and functions
-(*data* in the computing sense: numbers, text, filepaths, booleans... not necessarily the experimental data we're collecting, just information that the object can use to do its job).
+In object-oriented programming, *objects* are the nouns.
+They contain data, and functions for working with that data (*data* in the computing sense: numbers, text, filepaths, booleans... not necessarily the experimental data we're collecting, just information that the object can use to do its job).

-Here's a
+So, we need to create a different object for each component of our experiment.
+Each object will belong to a different *class*.